Medientage München

 The Medientage München (Munich Media Days) are held annually in Munich as a congress of the communications industry.
 An exhibition is organized and occurs at the same time.
 Every year in October, media entrepreneurs, media makers, and media politicians meet for three days.
 In 2015 more than 6,200 participants attended the congress, exhibition and events around the Medientage München.

 The Medientage München 2015 took place from 21 to 23 October, at the International Congress Center (ICM) of Messe München with the support from the Bavarian State and the Bavarian Regulatory Authority for Commercial Broadcasting (Bayerische Landeszentrale für neue Medien – BLM).

 History

 Medientage München were founded in 1987 by Wolf-Dieter Ring and Edmund Stoiber (both members of the State Chancellery at the time), on behalf of the Bavarian government.
 The event is intended to bring private radio and television broadcasters, newspaper and magazine publishers, together with public broadcasters in joint discussions.
-The discussion topics range from current media policies relating to advertising, to marketing and program quality issues in regards to the protection of minors.
+The discussion topics range from current media policies relating to advertising, to marketing and program quality issues in regard to the protection of minors.
 The Medientage München GmbH is the organizer of the congress since 1999.
 Managing directors are Reiner Müller, Johannes Kors and Christopher Tusch.
 The GmbH is a wholly owned subsidiary of the Bavarian Regulatory Authority for Commercial Broadcasting (BLM).